SSHcom/privx-kube/README.md

 a kubernetes cluster.

 ## Introduction
-This repo contains the PrivX chart and in addition uses [Bitnami Nginx Ingress Controller](https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller).
-The purpose of the ingress controller is to setup ingress to the PrivX microservices in a dynamic way.
+This repo contains the PrivX helm chart that can be used to deploy the supported versions of PrivX on Kubernetes.

 ## Prequisites